mt1006/Win2Con/README.md

                       win2con 000100F8
  -c [mode]           Sets color mode.
   (--colors)         Default color mode is "cstd-256".
-                     To get list of all avaible color modes use "win2con -h color-modes"
+                     To get list of all avaible color modes use "win2con -h color-modes".
                      Examples:
                       win2con -c winapi-16
  -s [w] [h]          Sets width and height of the drawn image.
   (--size)           By default size of entire window.
-                     Using "-s 0 0" image size will be constant (will not change with the console size change).
+                     Using "-s 0 0" image size will be constant.
+                     (will not change with the console size change).
                      Examples:
                       win2con -s 120 50
  -sm [mode] [...]
 Sets scaling mode.
   (--scaling-mode)   Default scaling mode is "fill" with enabled keeping ratio.
-                     To get list of all avaible scaling modes use "win2con -h scaling-modes"
+                     To get list of all avaible scaling modes use "win2con -h scaling-modes".
                      Examples:
                       win2con -sm no-scaling
  -ca (--client-area) Gets only window client area (without title bar or menu).
                      It may not work properly in some cases!
- -tm (--top-most)    Places console window above all other windows
+ -tm (--top-most)    Places console window above all other windows.
                      and makes it transparent to input.
+                     Doesn't work with Windows Terminal!
+ -m (--magnifier)    Enables "magnifier mode".
+                     Instead of drawing one window, Win2Con will draw area under console.
+                     Requires Windows 10 Version 2004 (20H1) [10.0.19041] or higher!
  -inf(--information) Information about Win2Con.
  -v  (--version)     Information about Win2Con version.
  -h <topic>          Displays help message.